daranzolin/OLDdaranzolin.github.io/_posts/2016-11-03-library-catalog-i.markdown

 tags: R education library
 ---

 I have a habit of boasting about R's innumerable merits.
-One day, I was celebrating the arrival of particular R package when my wife stopped and asked me if R was so great, why can't I build her an online catalog for her library?
+One day, I was celebrating the arrival of a particular R package when my wife stopped and asked me if R was so great, why can't I build her an online catalog for her library?
 I accepted the challenge without hesitation, being infinitely confident in R, but only mildly sure of myself.